joinpursuit/Pursuit-Core-npm-and-Modules-Lab/README.md

 # Pursuit-Core-npm-and-Modules-Lab

-# 1. npm with Chalk
+# 1. Node.js with Chalk

 ### Setup

 - In a new folder `trychalk`, create an `app.js` file.
-- In the command line, enter `npm init`, which will begin setting up a `package.json` file.
-Keep on pressing `<enter>` until it stops asking questions.
-You should now see a `package.json` file in your folder.
+- While being in the `trychalk` directory, in the command line, you will want to execute `npm init`<sup>[1](https://docs.npmjs.com/cli/init)</sup>, which will begin setting up a `package.json` file.
+You can do `npm init --yes` to accept all the defaults, or just `npm init` to have more control of what gets put on your initial `package.json`.
+Take a look at the newly created `package.json` in your folder.
 - Enter `npm install --save chalk`.
 This will install the `chalk` module.
   - In your `package.json`, under `dependecies`, you should see `chalk` followed by a version number.
   - A `node_modules` folder should be created, with a number of sub-folders.
 These should include the folder for the `chalk` module and a folder for each module that chalk depends on.